skyzyx/resume/resumes/ryanparman-software-engineer-devtools-devex.md

 * Established a process for maintaining reusable Terraform modules (designed as _LEGO blocks_), enhancing infrastructure management and deployment efficiency significantly.
 * Reduced time to deploy a new service from several weeks of weeks to under 20m by implementing an observability-as-code methodology and defining broad-use [Service Level Objectives][SLO] (SLOs).
 * Customized the [Amazon Linux] AMIs to comply with Level-2 [CIS] Guidelines for both Amazon Linux and [Docker], increasing security and preventing breaches.
-* Invented operational tooling to understand the current posture of AWS accounts where off-the-shelf tools did not meet the needs of the organization.
+* Invented operational tooling to understand the current posture of AWS accounts where off-the-shelf tools did not meet our needs.
 * Skills: [AWS], [Bash], [CIS], [CloudFront], [Datadog], [Docker], [EC2], [ECS], [GitHub Actions], [GitOps], [Go], [IAM], [Lambda], [New Relic], [Packer], [PostgreSQL], [Python], [S3], [Secrets Manager], [Terraform], async/concurrency, cybersecurity, observability, platform engineering.

 #### Staff Software Engineer (October 2016—October 2018)